About No Barriers Warriors

 No Barriers Warriors, a program of No Barriers USA, improves the lives of veterans with disabilities through curriculum-based experiences in challenging environments.
 Our experiences serve as both an opportunity for growth and catalyst for change as these brave men and women stretch physical and emotional boundaries, foster camaraderie, pioneer through adversity and step up and serve others.

-Through experiences that are one part adventure, one part curriculum, and one part physical challenge, we show veterans that what’s within them is stronger than what’s in front of them.
+Through experiences that are one part adventure, one part curriculum, and one part physical challenge, we show veterans that what’s within them is stronger than what’s in their way.

 No Barriers Warriors started as an innovative idea to celebrate the tenth anniversary of blind adventurer Erik Weihenmayer’s historic climb of Mount Everest.
 From this idea, a program originally called Soldiers to Summits was born.
 Erik and his Everest teammates led a group of disabled soldiers, all injured in Iraq or Afghanistan, to the summit of Lobuche, a 20,100-foot peak in the Himalayas.
 The quest was documented in the film High Ground.